dart-lang/site-www/src/content/language/macros.md

 ### How macros work

 :::important
-The macros language feature is not stable and currently behind an [experiment flag][].
+The macros language feature is not stable and currently behind an [experimental flag][].
 Functionality is highly subject to change.
 This section will remain very high-level until stable.
 :::